-Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).
+Physician Assistants/Associates (PAs) are outstanding professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 In this blog post, I will outline what a PA is and what we are not.
 So, if you are curious about PAs or want to know what we can and cannot do, read on!